-Cast- Saswata Chatterjee, Payel Sarkar, Anirban Bhattacharya, Jaya Ahsan, Subhrajit Dutta, Ushoshi Sengupta, June Maliah, Arunima Ghosh, Arjun Chakraborty
+Cast- Saswata Chatterjee, Payel Sarkar, Anirban Bhattacharya, Jaya Ahsan, Subhrajit Dutta, Ushoshi Sengupta, June Maliah, Arunima Ghosh, Gaurav Chakraborty and others

 Director- Arindam Sil

 I remember having read only two stories in Shirshendu Mukhopadhyay’s Shabor series and Eagoler Chokh was one of them.
 So far I recall, the style was conversational, and not narrative-based.
 Such a piece of literary work is difficult to translate on screen.
 So I was eager to see how Arindam had taken up the challenge to adapt his second Shabor story for cinema.

 Shabor (Saswata) with his assistant Nando (Subhrajit) picks up a case where young and successful businessman Bishan Ray (Anirban) returns home in the morning and finds his wife’s friend-cum-business-partner (Payel), who lived with his family, murdered and his wife Shibangi (Jaya) fatally injured.
 Shabor’s intervention is earnestly sought by the third officer of the local police station (Arjun).
 The investigation leads Shabor to study Bishan who has a fatal attraction for women of all ages.
 The cues are strewn around various women in Bishan’s life in different times.
 It becomes an interesting study of sexual attraction from the women’s point of view.
 How Shabor picks up the cues and reaches the culprit forms the crux.